-Borrow material shall not be sourced from contaminated land as defined in the Contaminated Land Act 1991.
-Borrow material shall not contain acid sulfate soils.
+Borrow material shall not be sourced from contaminated land and shall not contain acid sulfate soils.

 18 Subgrade

 Clause 18 applies to the preparation of subgrade below subgrade level in cuttings and embankment.

 The depth of subgrade shall be defined as stated in Clause 13.1 of Annexure MRTS04.1.
 Where no depth is nominated in the Annexure the following shall apply: